 Photocatalysts absorb light to generate electron-hole pairs and facilitate reduction-oxidation reactions, all without altering the catalyst material.
-In the presence of ambient water and oxygen, photocatalysts can assist with water splitting reactions for hydrogen generation as well as produce reactive oxygen species (ROS), namely hydroxyl and oxygen radicals, which may be used for cleaning and disinfecting applications .
+In the presence of ambient water and oxygen, photocatalysts can assist with water splitting reactions for hydrogen generation as well as produce reactive oxygen species (ROS), namely hydroxyl and oxygen radicals, which may be used for various cleaning applications .

 TiO2, a semiconducting metal oxide, has been heavily considered for its photocatalytic capabilities because of its chemical inertness, long-term stability under various conditions, low cost, and availability for commercial use.
 Oftentimes, TiO2 must be fabricated into nanostructures with high surface area to provide an abundance of active sites for maximal photocatalytic performance .